Kirk Franklin plans to boycott Dove Awards, TBN Over Acceptance Censored Speech

 “During my speech, I brought the attention to the death of Atatiana Jefferson in her home by a white police officer,” Kirk said in his Instagram video.
-“I implored everyone in the gathering and those viewing to join us in prayers for not only Atatiana’s family, but also the family of the police officer.
-Last week, during the broadcast of the awards that part of my speech was edited out.”
+“I implored everyone in the gathering and those viewing to join us in prayers for not only Atatiana’s family but also the family of the police officer.
+Last week, during the broadcast of the awards, that part of my speech was edited out.”

 “For so long, the terms Christian and gospel for many are code words for white and black, which history may teach us was a setup for the unfortunate place we find ourselves in today,” said Franklin.

-Feeling a responsibility to speak up “as a Christian and men of colour,” Franklin spoke about the “killings of Philando Castille and Walter Scott” by white police officers.
+Feeling a responsibility to speak up “as a Christian and men of color,” Franklin spoke about the “killings of Philando Castille and Walter Scott” by white police officers.
 He also addressed the killings of five police officers by an African-American.

 After a standing ovation, everyone prayed for the families of the victims.